nadzinski/nadiawadzinski.github.io/index.md

 manager, and I always keep the big-picture business impact in mind, even when I’m solving problems deep in the code.

-As a former professor, I love mentorship and teaching.
+As a former professor, I'm passionate about mentorship and teaching.
 Guiding other engineers as they learn and grow helps me see familiar concepts from new perspectives, and it's made me a better engineering leader and a better communicator.
 I pride myself on being a lifelong learner.
 Most recently, I've been deepening my